AlphaSerpentis/Discord-Brewer/privacy.md

 ## How do we store, share and disclose your information?
 Information stored on our servers are protected by using industry standard practices.
 Some information may be stored in cache for faster access.

-Information is not disclosed to any third party except for Discord to be able to provide the application to you.
+Information is not disclosed or shared to any third party except for Discord to be able to provide the application to you.

 ## How is information deleted?
 Information stored on our servers will automatically be deleted if you remove the bot from your server(s).